hmgu-itg/burden_testing/README.md

 As an initial step an annotation file is generated based on which we can select regions of interest for we consider overlapping variants.

+**Requirements:**

+* loftOver
+* Chainfile to lift over from hg18 to hg38 stored in the script dir.
+* bgzip and tabix in path

 This script downoads and annotate genomic regions to allow precise feature selection.
 Sources: